 II.
 Registration Applications

-EPA received applications as follows to register pesticide products containing active ingredients not included in any previously registered products pursuant to the provision of section 3(c)(4) of FIFRA.
-Notice of receipt of these applications does not imply a decision by the Agency on the applications.
+EPA received an application as follows to register a pesticide product containing an active ingredient not included in any previously registered product pursuant to the provision of section 3(c)(4) of FIFRA.
+Notice of receipt of this application does not imply a decision by the Agency on the application.

-Products Containing Active Ingredients not Included in any Previously Registered Products
+Product Containing an Active Ingredient not Included in any Previously Registered Product

 List of Subjects